On Recursive Edit Distance Kernels with Application to Time Series Classification: Constructing positive definite kernels from elastic distance

-For multiplicative STWK each alignment path is assigned with a cost that is the multiplication of the local costs attached to each edge of the path.
-For multiplicative exponentiated STWK, the local cost, e.g. $e^{-\nu' \cdot \Gamma(A(p)\rightarrow B(q))}$ can be interpreted, up to a normalizing constant, as a probability to align symbol $A(p)$ with symbol $B(q)$, and the cost affected to each path can be interpreted as the probability of a specific alignment between two sequences.
-In that case the STWK, that sums up the probability of all possible alignment paths between two sequences, can be interpreted as a matching probability between two sequences.
-This probabilistic interpretation suggests an analogy between multiplicative STWK and the \textit{alpha-beta} algorithm designed to learn HMM models: while the Viterbi's algorithm that uses a \textit{max} operator in a dynamic programming implementation (just like the \textit{DTW} algorithm) evaluates only the probability of the best alignment path, the \textit{alpha-beta} algorithm is based on the summation of the probabilities of all possible alignment paths.
-As reported in \cite{TWED:Saigo04}, the main drawbacks of these kind of kernels is the vanishing of the product of local costs (that are lower than one) when comparing long sequences.
-When considering gram-matrix (pair-wise distances on finite sets) this leads to a matrix that suffers from the diagonal dominance problem, i.e. the fact that the kernel value decreases extremely fast when the similarity slightly decreases. \\
+In a REDK kernel, each alignment path is assigned with a product of \textit{f-costs} that is the multiplication of the local \textit{f-cost} functions attached to each edge of the path.
+For exponentiated REDK, the local \textit{f-cost} function, e.g. $e^{-\nu' \Gamma(A(p)\rightarrow B(q))}$ can be interpreted, up to a normalizing constant, as a probability to align symbol $A(p)$ with symbol $B(q)$, and the value affected to each path can be interpreted as the probability of a specific alignment between two sequences.
+In this case the REDK, that sums up the probability of all possible alignment paths between two sequences, can be interpreted as a matching probability between two sequences.
+This probabilistic interpretation suggests an analogy between REDK and the \textit{alpha-beta} algorithm designed to learn HMM models: while the Viterbi's algorithm that uses a \textit{max} operator in a dynamic programming implementation (just like the \textit{DTW} algorithm) evaluates only the probability of the best alignment path, the \textit{alpha-beta} algorithm is based on the summation of the probabilities of all possible alignment paths.
+As reported in \cite{TWED:Saigo04}, the main drawbacks of these kind of kernels is the vanishing of the product of local cost functions (that are lower than one) when comparing long sequences.
+When considering distance-matrix (obtained from pairwise distances on finite sets) this leads to a matrix that suffers from the diagonal dominance problem, i.e. the fact that the kernel value decreases extremely fast when the similarity slightly decreases. \\